SuperTapood/RustyDolphin/README.md

  [IP Location Finder by KeyCDN](https://tools.keycdn.com/geo)

  to do:
+ - pad and make bits arranged nicely like wireshark
  - include curl in the project!
  - expand TCPOptions
  - make parseipv4 and parseipv6 use parse